George R. Reeves: Death and legacy

 In 1882 while visiting home, Reeves was bitten by a rabid dog.
 Reeves family oral history states that he saw a young child in danger from the animal and jumped off his horse to protect the young one when he was bitten.
 In his remaining days, Reeves was placed in a wooden shed padded with mattresses to protect him from the potential self-inflicted violent tendencies associated with the disease.
 He died of hydrophobia in September 1882, only three years before Louis Pasteur and Emile Roux discovered a vaccine for rabies.
 He is buried on the land he once owned, Georgetown Cemetery in Pottsboro, Texas.

 Two years after his death, a 2,642 square mile county in West Texas was renamed for Reeves.
 Reeves County, Texas is the home to the city of Pecos, Texas its county seat.
 In addition, the Masonic Lodge in Pottsboro was named after the former politician and soldier, as is the Sons of Confederate Veterans Camp #349 in the Sherman/Denison, Texas area.
 Several of Colonel Reeves's relatives still live in Grayson County as well as Tyler and Dallas, Texas, Oklahoma City, Louisiana, Colorado and California.

+In the Paramount+ 2023 television series Lawmen: Bass Reeves from creator Taylor Sheridan, Reeves is played by Shea Whigham.